-RECOMMENDED (as a health precaution - consult your physician):
+RECOMMENDED (as a health precautionconsult your physician):

-- MMR (Measles, Mumps, Rubella): Two (2) doses of live measles vaccine are recommended. - Tetanus, diphtheria, pertussis: The primary child series is recommended.
+- MMR (measles, mumps, rubella): Two (2) doses of live measles vaccine are recommended. - Tetanus, diphtheria, pertussis: The primary child series is recommended.
 Boosters (Td or Tdap) are effective for 10 years.
-If you are uncertain when you had your last injection, we recommend that you get another booster. - Varicella (chicken pox): you should have received the vaccine or have documentation of having chicken pox.
+If you are uncertain when you had your last injection, we recommend another booster. - Varicella (chicken pox): you should have received the vaccine or have documentation of having chicken pox - Hepatitis A: Hepatitis A vaccine, which provides long-term immunity, is recommended.

-- Hepatitis A: Hepatitis A vaccine, which provides long-term immunity, is recommended. - Hepatitis B: A series of 3 immunization injections is recommended.
-See section on Hepatitis B. - Influenza: Influenza vaccine should be considered for any individual wishing to decrease risk of influenza or non-specific respiratory illness especially those who are at high risk for complications from influenza including those with asthma, COPD, diabetes, chronic cardiovascular disease and immunocompromised conditions. - Rabies: Follow carefully the special instructions in the section on rabies. - Typhoid: This vaccine is urged as a viable protective measure.
+- Hepatitis B: A series of 3 immunization injections is recommended.
+See section on Hepatitis B. - Influenza: Influenza vaccine should be considered for any individual wishing to decrease risk of influenza or non-specific respiratory illness especially those who are at high risk for complications from influenza including those with asthma, COPD, diabetes, chronic cardiovascular disease and immunocompromised conditions. - Typhoid: This vaccine is strongly urged as a viable protective measure.
 The vaccine is given either orally or by injection.
 Discuss the relative merits of each with your doctor.

-With reasonable attention to health and hygiene rules, your stay in Jordan should be a healthy one.
-Aside from minor ailments due to adjustments to the new food, water and climate, the large majority of SIT Study Abroad students remain healthy throughout their term.
-We do, however, recommend that you see your physician when you return to the US to test for any possible lingering infection contracted overseas.
+With reasonable attention to health and hygiene rules, your stay in Mexico should be a healthy one.
+Aside from minor ailments due to adjustments to the new food, water and climate, this is the experience of the large majority of SIT Study Abroad students.
+We do, however, recommend you see your physician on_returning to the US in order to test for any possible lingering infection contracted overseas.